Nowaaru/quarrelgame-framework/README.md

 }
 ````

-On the server, the core is represented through the [QuarrelGame]() service.
+On the server, the core is represented through the [QuarrelGame](src/services/quarrelgame.service.ts) service.
 The QuarrelGame
 service is a singleton that handles most events that need to be functional immediately
 when the framework starts.
 These events have a default functionality, but they can be modified as long
 as they return the same type as the default.
 The QuarrelGame service also is intended to automatically
-add components that are [integral to the background functionality of the framework](src/server/services).
+add components that are [integral to the background functionality of the framework](src/server/components).

-To see more regarding the usage of this package, please observe the [Quarrel Game](https://www.github.com/Nowaaru/quarrelgame)
+To see more regarding the usage of this package, please observe [Quarrel Game](https://www.github.com/Nowaaru/quarrelgame).